Pakistan–United States relations: Trust deficit issues

+During the 2008 vice-presidential debate, Joe Biden was asked to identify whether Iran or Pakistan posed a greater threat to the United States.
+Biden responded by naming Pakistan and said that a stable regime needed to be established in the country.

 In the November 2008 Mumbai Attacks, the United States informed Pakistan that it expected full cooperation in the hunt for the plotters of the attacks.

+The American politicians at the U.S. Congress publicly accused Pakistan of harboring of Osama bin Laden, Afghan Taliban and their "Quetta Shura" while the lawmakers in the Pakistani Parliament leveled serious accusations at the Americans doing very little to control the porous eastern border of Afghanistan, where Pakistan's most-wanted terrorist, Mullah Fazlullah and his organization were believed to be hiding.

 Border engagement and skirmishes

 The United States and Pakistan have experienced several military confrontations on the Afghanistan-Pakistan border.
 These skirmishes took place between American forces deployed in Afghanistan, and Pakistani troops guarding the border.
 On November 26, 2011, 28 Pakistani soldiers were killed in an aerial attack on Pakistani positions near the border.
 The attack further damaged US-Pakistani relations with many in Pakistan calling for a more hardline stance against the United States.

 Following the incident, US Secretary of State Hillary Clinton, and Defense Secretary Leon Panetta spoke to their Pakistani counterparts to give their "deepest condolences" in a joint statement and also supported a NATO investigation.
 A NATO spokesman also said that NATO "regrets the loss of life of any Pakistani servicemen".